mattburnett-repo/blog/_posts/2025-03-30-automatically-apply-custom-vue-directives-in-nuxt.md

 title: Automatically Apply Custom Vue Directives in Nuxt 3
 ---
 ### Intro
-While building out some security measures on a project I'm working on, I came across a nice little trick involving Vue directives and Nuxt plugins that I wanted to share.
+While building out some security measures on a project I'm working on, I came across a nice little trick involving Vue directives and Nuxt plugins that I wanted to talk about.
 This trick allows a developer to automatically apply a Vue directive to a set of HTML elements and
 - saves time, because you don't have to go through every file in your codebase, looking for HTML elements that need the directive.
 - improves accuracy, meaning that you don't have to come up with some sort of application-wide validation check, to ensure that the directive has actually been applied to all target elements.
-- future-proofs your app by ensuring that necessary functionality will exist.
+- future-proofs your app by ensuring that necessary functionality will exist when new elements are added.

 In other words, you can programmatically apply the directive to all of the target elements and leave it at that.

-In this post we will focus on the idea, rather than a specific implementation.
-This is mostly written in pseudo-code format.
-The purpose here is to show the idea and to keep the code listings short.
-You are free to implement this idea however you like.

 We are going to talk about Vue directives and Nuxt plugins.
+Directives do the actual work, and the plugin applies the directive to all of the target elements.
 For info about what a directive is, [here is a good place to start](https://vuejs.org/guide/reusability/custom-directives.html#custom-directives).
 Similarly for plugins, [look here](https://nuxt.com/docs/guide/directory-structure/plugins).

 ### Example Use Case
 Let's say your application has a number of text input elements, each of which allows a user to enter text and send it to the backend.
 You want to prevent objectionable or offensive text from getting into the datastore, and want the UI to filter this text and remove anything objectionable or offensive.